Crowd Counting Considering Network Flow Constraints in Videos: Basis of Regression based Counting Methods

+These methods have two hypotheses (which, anyway, are those used by most of the regression based approaches in the literature): The camera is stationary; the moving objects are all pedestrians.
+Counting by regression algorithms usually consists of three steps: (a) segmenting the foreground to several groups; (b) extracting efficient features from the foreground groups, and (c) using a regression model to predict the number of individuals for the extracted features obtained from each foreground group.

-In order to verify the effectiveness of network flow constraints, we propose a simple regression counting method.
-Given a video of specific scene, we first use frame differential method to obtain the foreground image of each frame.
-Then we further process the foreground image by erosion and dilation operations.
-Suppose all moving objects in the video are pedestrians, then each connected region in foreground image is viewed as a group.
+Inter-frame difference method and other methods are used to obtain motion foregrounds, and the erosion and dilation operations can further reduce the noise of foreground images.
+Then each connected region in the foreground image is viewed as a pedestrian group.
 As shown in Fig.\ref{fig-3layer}(a), the pedestrians are clustered into four groups.

-Let $C$ be a group in the segmented image.
-We convert $C$ into a feature vector, then feed it into a regressor.
-The output of the regressor is the estimated number of persons in the group.
-Let $T$ be the vector $(x_c,y_c,w,h,\psi,\ell,\zeta,\theta)$ and the number of people $n_{C}$ in $C$ can be estimated by
+Let $P$ be one of the groups in the segmented foreground image, $V$ be the feature vector $(x_c,y_c,w,h,\psi,\ell,\zeta,\theta)$, which is extracted from group $P$, let $f$ be a regression function trained by the SVR with the key-values (group feature vector,count number).
+So the count number $n_{P}$ of group $P$ can be estimated by

-where \begin{itemize} \item $(x_c,y_c)$ is the center of gravity of group $C$. \item $(w,h)$ is the width and height of bounding rectangle of group $C$. \item $\psi$ is total number of pixels of group $C$. \item $\ell$ is perimeter of group $C$. \item $\zeta$ is total number of edge pixels contained in group $C$ detected by Canny edge detector. \item $\theta$ is total number of SURF feature points contained in group $C$. \end{itemize}
+where \begin{itemize} \item $(x_c,y_c)$ is the center of gravity of group $P$. \item $(w,h)$ are the width and height of bounding rectangle of group $P$. \item $\psi$ is the total number of pixels of group $P$. \item $\ell$ is the perimeter of group $P$. \item $\zeta$ is the total number of edge pixels contained in group $P$. \item $\theta$ is the total number of SURF feature points contained in group $P$. \end{itemize}

-Support vector machine has a strong learning capability that is proposed for classical dichotomy problems.
-We utilize support vector regression algorithm to train a regressor.
-For testing, we use the trained regressor to estimate the number of individuals in each group.
-It should be noticed that the proposed regression method requires scene dependent training.
-For a new camera setup, the learning process should be repeated.